saksham-chitkara/shell-in-c/README.md

 * Files: proclore.c and proclore.h
 * Units of virtual memory size is bytes
-* Some processes for which executable path cant be obtained, for them only error will be shown.
-No required info. would be printed.
+* Some processes for which executable path cant be obtained, for them only path wont be printed.
+Rest info will be printed.

 ### Spec8 :

 * Files: seek.c and seek.h
 * for Q9: " seek file_name - " will search in the old pwd
 * Assumed maximum matches of file/directory name to be 4096
+* Assumed that we have to not search in hidden folders